myadarishireesha/myadarishireesha.github.io/about.markdown

 ---
 layout: page
-title: About
+title: About the San Francisco Crime Data Visualization Project

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

-About the San Francisco Crime Data Visualization Project

 # Introduction

 Crime analysis is essential for understanding patterns, trends, and public safety concerns in urban areas.
-This project aims to provide a comprehensive, data-driven visualization of crime trends in San Francisco from 2018 to 2025.
+This project aims to provide a comprehensive, data-driven visualization of crime trends in San Francisco from 2014 to 2024.
 Our focus is on ten major crime categories, illustrating how crime rates have changed over time, identifying hotspots, and analyzing potential causes.

 # Purpose